meows/racket/docs/recursion.md

 steps.

 If we don't count the very first line of `(factorial 5)`, we should arrive to the count of 10 lines.
-Also, how many steps would we add if we evaluated `(factorial 6)` instead?
+Also, how many more lines would we add if we evaluated `(factorial 6)` instead?
 How about `(factorial 7)`?

 > DrRacket has a tool to let you walk through each step of the evaluation of an